 It is not, strictly speaking, a path, but a right possessed by the public, to pass along linear routes over land at all times.
 Although the land may be owned by a private individual, the public may still gain access across that land along a specific route.

-Any person or organisation can apply to the Council to create, divert or remove a public right of way that is recorded on the Definitive Map.
-This process is called a Public Path Order - view details on eligibility to apply and the application process.
+Any person or organisation can apply to the Council to create, divert or remove a public right of way that is recorded on the Definitive Map, view information about the Definitive Map.
+This process is called a Public Path Order:

 - view information about diverting a footpath, bridleway or restricted byway

 - view information about extinguishing a public right of way.